 Installation of a flash pasteurizer is relatively easy due to its size.
 With a tunnel pasteurizer, installation may require more site work, time, and equipment which will drive up costs.

-A flash pasteurizer requires rigorous quality control before and after to ensure safety and quality.
-For many breweries, this may mean expanding your team but fortunately, you can leverage advanced monitoring systems to help automate and expedite the pasteurization process.
+A flash pasteurizer requires close monitoring before and after the process.
+For many breweries, this may mean expanding your team but fortunately, for many flash pasteurizers, you can lean on advancing monitoring systems to automate portions of the process.

 Flash pasteurization is the only viable option for highly perishable beverages like beer.
 Especially when brands want to extend their product's shelf life without compromising on taste.